 Is the iPhone 7 still worth it?

-As you can see from this post, the iPhone 7 and 7 Plus are definitely still worth buying in 2021.
-It really comes down to your expectations.
-Although they’re a far cry from the latest iPhones (like the iPhone 12 Mini or iPhone 12), and they don’t have some newer features you’ll find on the iPhone 8 and 8 Plus, they’re also a fraction of the price.
+As you can see from this post, the iPhone 7 and 7 Plus are still worth buying in 2022.
+But, it really comes down to your expectations.
+Although they’re a far cry from the latest iPhones in terms of features and capabilities, they’re also a fraction of the price.
 In other words, the iPhone 7 and 7 Plus make great options for anyone who only requires the basics.